 Updated Visitor Policy

-As we balance the need of patients and their families with the safety concerns for everyone who enters our facility, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
-With a lower number of cases in Kennebec County, we have decided to trial the idea of relaxing our visitor policy for patients in our acute care inpatient unit in the hospital.
+With a lower number of cases in Somerset County, we have decided to trial the idea of relaxing our visitor policy for patients in our acute care inpatient unit in the hospital.

 What Has Changed:

 One Visitor Daily for Inpatients